mathspp/mathspp/pages/06.courses/intermediate-python-course/_intro/features.md

 ## Overcome plateaus to keep growing your skills

 You’ve mastered the basics – now it’s time to go further.
-If you can write small functions, scripts, and simple programs but struggle with larger, more complex projects, this 5-day hands-on course is for you.
+If you can write small functions, scripts, and simple programs but struggle with larger, more complex projects, this practical and hands-on course is for you.

 You'll learn how to code like a fluent Python developer by leveraging powerful tools, best practices, and workflows, that boost developer productivity and code efficiency and readability.